ruby2d/ruby2d.com/_pages/learn/renderable.md

 # Common behavior

-Since, since the end, all of those objects end up in the window, there is some common behavior they all present.
+Since all of those objects end up in the window, there is some common behavior they all present.

 ## z